 By changing myself and awakening the giant within, aren’t I manifesting Pharaoh Maktuk?
 These are the qualities that I want to live my life by.
 I haven’t been dating or anything for the last few months and am just healing my torn ACL prior to taking a CELTA course, but I feel that I am living my life and viewing the past in ways which allow me to be extremely happy and empower myself.
 Although I haven’t been working for months I have been extremely productive and have been devoted to eating healthy, doing pushups and calisthenics extensively every day, reading, and my own spiritual growth.
 I have been successful in the ongoing cultivation of Pharaoh, but I know the greatest struggle will be consistency.
 I now know though, that while living in a higher level of consciousness than I used to, why would I ever revert back?

-Very nice to meet you all and hope to share all sorts of random lessons or experiences as I continue through life.
+Very nice to meet you all and looking forward to sharing my lessons or experiences as I continue through life with you.